Votech/authentication_api/README.md

 ### Future Improvements

-- Implement passwod hashing and salting for better security.
+- Implement password hashing and salting for better security.
 - Add user roles (e.g., admin, user) for more granular access control.
-- Support for additional endpoints like user password update and deletion
+- Support for additional endpoints like user password update and deletion.